telerik/maui-docs/controls/collectionview/overview.md

 * [Selection]({%slug collectionview-selection%})&mdash;The .NET MAUI CollectionView supports both single and multiple selections.
 It also allows you to select items by using the tap gesture.

-* [Data Binding]({%slug collectionview-data-binding%})&mdash; The CollectionView for .NET MAUI component supports data binding in the form of path property.
+* [Data Binding]({%slug collectionview-data-binding%})&mdash; The CollectionView for .NET MAUI component supports data binding in the form of a path property.

 * [Item Appearance]({%slug collectionview-data-binding%}#define-item-appearance)&mdash;CollectionView allows you to adjust the appearance of its items.
 You can also apply different appearances to each item based on a specific condition.

-* [Different orientation]({%slug collectionview-linear-layout%})&mdash;CollectionView supports vertical and horizontal orientation.
+* [Vertical and horizontal orientation]({%slug collectionview-linear-layout%})&mdash;CollectionView supports vertical and horizontal orientation.
 This allows you to scroll the items vertically or horizontally.

 * [Grouping]({%slug collectionview-grouping%})&mdash;You can group the items by using the exposed properties.
 In addition, you can apply multi-level (nested) grouping.